 For the municipality of Rotterdam we first created a feasibility study to get insights in the (im)possibilities for the entrance of an underground club in the city center of Rotterdam.
 This location and program asked for an introvert design that stands out at the same time.

 Taking the brief of a building with as minimal dimensions as possible to the extreme, we extrapolated a wide range of building parameters ranging from minimal staircase heights, minimal commercial ceiling heights, walkability and floor area of angled surfaces, where the averages come together in the three planes of the pavilion.

 client: Gemeente Rotterdam location: Weena-Zuid status: building permit received - project on hold

 A concept design for The Laundry Room, a possible future bar combined with a laundromat.

 A minimal spatial set up with a maximum of spatial uses coming together into one collection of objects forms the backbone of the design set up.

-client: private location: Rotterdam status: in progress
+client: Private location: Rotterdam status: On hold

 The design of a house for a young family, situated in the outskirts of Rotterdam, became a study into the way the parents and children live and interact, and how, on a restricted budget, a variety of spatial atmospheres could be introduced, using the box structure as a low cost construction principle.